Digital Marketing Glossary: The Ultimate Guide

 Middle of the Funnel:

-The middle stage of the user/business cycle in which a visitor further investigates products, services, or solutions.
+The middle stage of the user/business cycle is when a visitor further investigates products, services, or solutions.

 Mobile Marketing/Optimization: